flaneurette/Emergency-USB-Kit/README.md

 ## USB stick can run on:

 - Windows (most hardware/ OS versions)
 - 64bit recommended.
+(Runs all software mentioned, except for DSL/Tinycore)
   - 32bit (no UEFI): run DSL.iso, or Tinycorelinux.iso, Alpine.
   - embedded: DSL.iso
   - ARM: no support! if you anticipate ARM, download proper Linux versions for it.

-- Linux (most hardware/ OSversions)
+- Linux (most hardware/ OS versions)
 - 64bit recommended.
+(Runs all software mentioned, except for DSL/Tinycore)
   - 32bit (no UEFI): run DSL.iso, or Tinycorelinux.iso, Alpine.
   - embedded: DSL.iso
   - ARM: no support! if you anticipate ARM, download proper Linux versions for it.